 There is a significant change in the coexistence condition because of change in the objective function of the downstream firm.
+The cooperative is highly competitive on price, therefore the subsidiary needs to have sufficient low costs.
+It can also coexist if the market for the innovation is sufficiently large.

-6.3 New market entry strategies with a cooperative in the downstream market in table 2.
+6.3 New market entry strategies with a cooperative in the downstream market

+Compiling the results obtained so far, the payoffs of the upstream firm (profit maximizing) and the downstream firm (cooperative) from the different entry options can be summarized as in table 2.
 Therefore the new market entry strategies for the upstream firm are as follow (see table 2)

-Compiling the results obtained so far, the payoffs of the upstream firm (profit maximizing) and the downstream firm (cooperative) from the different entry options can be summarized as